File 318 · Open (no verified anomaly)

 No controlled, replicable anomaly has been demonstrated

 The central claim has never been proven.
 Verified Across NIDS, BAASS, and the televised investigations, no phenomenon has been captured under independent, controlled, repeatable conditions.
-The evidence base is anecdote, uncontrolled instrument readings, and on-camera incidents that do not meet a scientific standard of proof [4].
+The evidence base is anecdote, uncontrolled instrument readings in an electrically and geologically noisy rural basin, and on-camera incidents that do not meet a scientific standard of proof [4].

 The competing positions.

-The proponents' position is that Skinwalker Ranch is a genuine locus of anomalous activity — UFOs and orbs, animal mutilations, cryptid sightings, electromagnetic and radiation spikes, equipment failures, and even injuries to investigators — possibly connected to a “portal” or to whatever the Pentagon's UAP interest concerns.
-Claimed This case rests on the testimony of owners and investigators, the NIDS and BAASS involvement, and the readings featured on the History Channel program [1][2].
+The proponents' position.
+Skinwalker Ranch is a genuine locus of anomalous activity — UFOs and orbs, precise animal mutilations, cryptid sightings, electromagnetic and radiation spikes, equipment failures, medical effects on investigators, and a possible “portal” — and the government's interest is a tacit admission that something is there.
+Claimed The case rests on the testimony of owners and investigators, the NIDS and BAASS/AAWSAP involvement, and the readings featured on the History Channel program [1][2].

-The skeptical position, and this archive's, is that the ranch is an ordinary if remote property whose legend has been built from misperception, the well-known unreliability of cattle-mutilation claims (scavengers and normal decomposition explain most), suggestion, and the strong commercial incentives of books and a long-running television series.
-Disputed The Pentagon connection is real but proves only that the subject was investigated, not that it was substantiated; uncontrolled sensor spikes in an electrically noisy rural environment are not evidence of the paranormal.
-The honest status is that the ranch is famous, real, and studied — and that nothing anomalous about it has been demonstrated [4].
+The skeptical position, and this archive's.
+The ranch is an ordinary if remote property in a basin already famous for UFO reports, whose legend was built from misperception, the well-documented mundane basis of cattle mutilation, suggestion and expectation, and the strong commercial incentives of a bestselling book and a multi-season television series.
+Disputed Uncontrolled sensor spikes in a rural environment full of natural gas, radio traffic, and mineral deposits are not evidence of the paranormal.
+The honest status: the ranch is famous, real, and studied — and nothing anomalous about it has been demonstrated [4].

 The unanswered questions.